Bell Media Prime Time TV Program

 Working in series television means understanding the daily demands of creativity and production.
 The Bell Media Prime Time TV Program delivers a real world story room experience, develops strong series writers and creates original series content for the marketplace.
 You will work with an experienced creator and showrunner developing an original series.

-This is a full-time five-month program for up to eight TV writers.
+This is a full-time five-month program open to 6-8 TV writers.
 It delivers a team-based approach to series writing while nurturing individual voices and developing new series concepts.
 This program develops writers and helps you master the essential tools required to thrive as successful writers and creators in the television industry.

 - Articulating the creative vision